Te Ara o Taawhaki - The Pathway of Taawhaki

 The first basket was called Te kete Aronui and contained the knowledge of our senses and knowledge to help mankind.
 The second basket was called Te Kete Tuauri and contained the knowledge of ritual, memory and prayer.
-The third basket was called Te Kete Tuatea and contained the knowledge of evil that could be harmful to mankind.
+The third basket was called Te Kete Tuatea and contained the knowledge of evil that could be harmful to the world.

-Drawing on inspiration from Sir Mason Durie and Maxine Hemi, Te Ara o Tawhaki is visually depicted through the image of a whare (house).
+Drawing on inspiration from Sir Mason Durie and Maxine Hemi, Te Ara o Taawhaki is visually depicted through the image of a whare (house).
 The whare visual is delineated into sections, similar to the structural components of a house.

 Beyond the Hauora foundation, sits our school Kawa (standards and protocols) and Be The Manurewa Way; our school values of respect, excellence, whaanaungatanga and akoranga.

-The roof and apex of our whare draws together our ethos for all learners; to be happy, proud and confident, to have tino rangatiratanga (self-determination) and to exemplify our school vision to “Piki atu ki te rangi” (Aim High, Strive for Excellence.
+The roof and apex of our whare draws together our ethos for all learners; to be happy, proud and confident, to have tino rangatiratanga (self-determination) and to exemplify our school vision to “Piki atu ki te rangi” (Aim High, Strive for Excellence).